 For example, Boromir in Tolkien’s The Lord of the Rings is a core member of Frodo’s party on his quest.
 He is ‘the muscle’, joining their number to lend his fighting skill as they approach the villain’s heartland.
 Yet Boromir is overpowered by the corrupting force of the magical ring Frodo is sent to destroy.
 Thus he tries to snatch it from Frodo.
 ‘Helper’ character types can thus become hindrances, and vice versa.

 When outlining characters who influence others’ arcs, give them complex strengths and weaknesses, too.
+Perhaps your characters make some bad decisions too, explore how this affects the trajectory of the story.

 For example, in Cinderella, a fairy godmother comes to Cinderella’s aid.
 The strength she lends is her magical ability.
 Cinderella couldn’t possibly scrape together what she needs to make a dazzling entrance at the ball without a little witchcraft.